Updated: Apr 21

 the investing of money or capital in order to gain profitable returns, as interest, income, or appreciation in value.

 Obviously there are additional definitions, but the general English language of the term 'investment' is that you put in money to gain a return.
-Does life insurance have a return in it?
+Does life insurance have a return or an interest rate factor applied to it?
 Absolutely.

 So, what is a SECURITY?